Matech-Studios/matech-club-app/README.md

 # [Backstage](https://backstage.io)

-This is your newly scaffolded Backstage App, Good Luck!
+This is Matech Club's newly scaffolded Backstage App, Good Luck!

 To start the app, run: